Ruro86/source-control-lab/README.md

 # Learning GitOps at U2u.

-This is the coolest project!
+This is the coolest project!!!